mozilla/mozilla_ci_tools/docs/scripts.rst

     -b BUILDERNAME, --buildername BUILDERNAME
                           The buildername used in Treeherder.
     -r REV, --revision REV
-                          The 12 character represneting a revision (most recent).
+                          The 12 character representing a revision (most recent).
     --times TIMES         Number of times to retrigger the push.
     --skips SKIPS         Specify the step size to skip after every retrigger.